H. B. Reese: Hershey factory employee

 The ingredients for both bars included fresh grated coconut, caramel, molasses, cocoa butter and honey.
 The main difference between the two bars was that the Johnny Bar had nuts as an ingredient.
 From the very beginning, Reese used chocolate manufactured by The Hershey Company for his chocolate coatings.

-Reese enjoyed enough success to finally quit his factory job at The Hershey Company and set out on his own to "make a living" manufacturing candy.

 H. B. Reese Candy Company

 Reese incorporated the H. B. Reese Candy Company in 1923.
 Selling a large assortment of candies on consignment, his employees coated by hand each piece of candy on marble slabs, some coated with milk chocolate and others with dark chocolate that were placed in two-pound and five-pound boxes that were sold in department store candy displays.
 To promote sales, Reese set up special coating tables in the front display windows of large, downtown department stores and had his employees coat candies in full view of shoppers passing by while other employees handed out freshly made samples.

 Below is a brief list of the candy initially manufactured by the H. B. Reese Candy Company.
 They were made with ingredients such as real cocoa butter, fresh cream, fresh grated coconut and freshly roasted peanuts:

-Note: *These 12-candies were sold in five-pound boxes during the holiday season.
+Note: *These 12 candies were sold in five-pound boxes during the holiday season.